alanjyu/global_linear_directional_mean/README.md

 # Global Linear Directional Mean
-An arcpy script to calculate the mean direction and length of polylines contained with the polygons.
+An arcpy script to calculate the mean direction and length of polylines contained by a polygon.
 The output is displayed as a polyline.

 ## Environment
 - ArcMap 10.8